LOOPS ⋅ Frequently Asked Questions

 Granular content can be adapted to suit different user preferences, such as language, reading level, or topic of interest.
 This adaptability enhances the user experience and makes digital publications more accessible.

-Overall, information granularity in digital publishing provides publishers with the flexibility to customize the presentation of content, cater to diverse audience preferences, and enhance the overall user experience.
+In summary, information granularity in digital publishing allows publishers to customize the presentation of content, cater to diverse audience preferences, and enhance the overall user experience.
 It plays a crucial role in the effective communication of information in the digital realm.

 “What are smart documents?”

-A smart document is more than a “wall of text” (and images).
-A smart document contains structural information that allows software to access, manipulate and extend its elements.
+A smart document is more than just a series of sentences (and images).
+A smart document contains structural information that allows software to access, manipulate, and extend its elements.

 Smart document features in LOOPS include:

-Documents and templates can be configured to include internal hyperlinked lists of arbitrary elements such as headings (this will create a classical table of contents), images, tables and other elements.
+Documents and templates can be configured to generate and display internal hyperlinked lists of arbitrary elements such as headings (this will create a classical table of contents), images, tables, etc.

-Document templates can be configured to expose the unique IDs of document elements such as headings, tables or images for bookmarking purposes.
-This will allow support specialists to refer users not only to a specific document, but to a specific section or element of that document, thereby improving the user experience.
+Document templates can be configured to expose unique IDs of document elements such as headings, tables, or images for bookmarking purposes.
+This enables support staff to refer users not only to a specific document, but also to a specific section or element within that document, so that they can find the information they need more quickly, while still retaining the context.

 Widgets allow users to hide information they currently don’t want to see, leaving only the relevant parts.
-Popular applications include “Only show illustrations” and “Only show specifications” checkboxes.
+Popular applications include “Only show illustrations” and “Only show specifications” controls.

 3. Translation